hermiteu/Quintus-boilerplate/README.md

 Getting started
 ---------------

-You need Node & Grunt.
-Use Bower to update or add components.
+You need Node & NPM.

+Optionally use Bower to update or add components.
+To install Bower:

+    npm install -g bower

 Steps: